What is Fix & Flash?

 1. When using Fix & Flash for the first time, twist the green cap on the bottle in order to pierce the sealing membrane and engage the applicator nozzle.
 Gently twist to prevent the tube from moving out of its original position.
 Then unscrew the green cap to use this extra strong glue.

-2. Holding the grips, with a steady hand, apply the glue and adjust the bonding (you have around 5 seconds to do so, that’s all it takes)
+2. Holding the grips, with a steady hand, apply the glue and adjust the position.

 3. Hold firmly in place for around 3 seconds to create an initial bond, you can now use one of your hands to activate the light.